qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ................

-Inverted polygon renderer allows user to define a symbol to fill in outside of the layer`s polygons.
+Inverted polygon renderer allows user to define a symbol to fill in outside of the layer's polygons.
 As before you can select subrenderers.
 These subrenderers are the same as for the main renderers.

 .. _figure_symbology_7: